Hair donation and wigs

 Some people do prefer human hair wigs because they often look more natural.
 So you may want to still consider donating your hair.
 But remember that there is no guarantee that your hair will be used for a wig that a cancer patient will use.
 And cancer patients are not given human hair wigs for free, which is a common belief.
 People treated on the NHS are given one free synthetic wig.
 If a person prefers to have a human hair wig, they will have to pay for it themselves.

 Your hair needs to be at least 7 inches long to be used in wig making.
-The hair must be clean and in a pony tail when it is cut.
+The hair must be clean, in good condition and in a pony tail when it is cut.

 If you are interested you can contact